Tŷ Pont Haearn: Completion

 On-time delivery of the project was achieved allowing the client to move in the students in time for the new academic year as planned.
 Handover took place on a Friday night and the students began moving in on Saturday, two days earlier than the scheduled Monday move-in date.

 Accommodation

-Owned by Liberty Living, Tŷ Pont Haern accommodates 642 students in 144 flats, each with a communal kitchen.
+Owned by Unite Students (Previously Liberty Living), Tŷ Pont Haern accommodates 642 students in 144 flats, each with a communal kitchen.
 The bedrooms are situated in apartments or clusters of three, four, five or six beds and there are also several larger premium bedrooms.
 629 students are housed in single study bedrooms and 14 in studio apartments.
 All rooms include an en-suite shower, toilet and washbasin plus data points for high-speed Internet access.
 All study bedrooms share a fully fitted kitchen and living area.

 Tŷ Pont Haearn is staffed with an on-site management and maintenance team, along with 24-hour security including a CCTV system monitoring the site, electronic entry systems to access the residence plus a staffed reception area 24-hours a day.
 The residence also provides wheelchair access, a communal living area with Internet access and vending machine, an on-site laundry facility and bike storage.